Japanese occupation of West Sumatra: Japanese surrender in Sumatra

-On 21 October, the Allied officers accepted the surrender of all Japanese military forces in Sumatra, signed by Lieutenant General Moritake Tanabe, commander of the 25th Army, and Vice Admiral Sueto Hirose, who orchestrated the Japanese invasion of Batan Island in the Philippines and stayed in West Sumatra.
+On 21 October, the Allied officers accepted the surrender of all Japanese military forces in Sumatra, signed by Lieutenant General Moritake Tanabe, commander of the 25th Army, and Vice Admiral Sueto Hirose, who orchestrated the Japanese invasion of Batan Island in the Philippines.
 Even after the surrender, the Japanese proved as reluctant as their counterparts in Java to enforce Allied instructions that could lead to confrontations with Indonesian nationalists.
 Japanese authorities in Sumatra generally refrained from using force against Indonesian independence movements unless these movements posed a direct threat to Japanese security.
 Instances of severe Japanese action, such as those in Tebing Tinggi and Langsa in December (outside of West Sumatra), occurred after Allied forces began landing in the region and were either in response to specific Allied orders or carried out as acts of reprisal.
 This likely stemmed from General Tanabe, where had previously enacted a non-interference stance once the war was over.
 He once outlined in a three-point telegram sent to one of his officers on October 7: